0xPolygonID/docs/docs/issuer/refresh-service/overview.md

 ## Description

-In some cases, having mechanisms to refresh issued credentials can be helpful.
-A refresh service allows credentials to be updated by the user client.
-This approach ensures that users are consistently using the updated information provided by the issuer, such as a user balance, a game score, or other data that can be frequently updated.
+Sometimes, it's useful to have a way to renew the credentials you've been given.
+A refresh service lets you update your credentials yourself.
+This way, you always have the latest info from the issuer, like your account balance, game score, or other data that changes often.

 ## Example